score-json/json/docs/s-core/trustable/statements/JLS-20.md

 normative: true
 ---

-Trends for each score in the trustable graph are saved.
+The github workflow saves trends for each score in the trustable graph.